stateful/docs.runme.dev/docs/integrations/foyle.md

 If you would love to confirm your Foyle Address in VS Code, do the following.

-- Open the VSCode setting palette
+- Open the VS Code setting palette
 - Search for `Runme: Foyle Address`
 - Set the address to `localhost:${GRPC_PORT}`.
 By default, the port is `9080`.
 If you set a non-default value, it will be the value of `server.grpcPort`